lwinmoe/LisuUnicode-KMFL-Keyboard/README.md

 ## How to install the keyboard

 Keyboard layout is defined in `lisu.kmn`.
 It has to be copied to `.kmfl` directory in your home.
 If the directory is not there yet, create it first.
-Copy `lisu.kmn` and `icons` directory into `.kmfl`.
+Copy `lisu.kmn` and `icons` into `.kmfl`.

 ### Notes on the keyboard layout